A delightful summer pasta salad full of crunchy veggies and fresh herbs, with a light Italian dressing. This salad is a perfect lunch or dinner.

 - Put pasta in large bowl with all other ingredients and mix until combined.

-    - Add other vegetables of your choice.
+- Add or substitute other vegetables of your choice.

 - For a vegetarian salad, substitute a can (16 oz.) of garbanzo beans (chickpeas) for the salami.